Technically, a vacation should be a time to rest, rejuvenate and return home feeling ready to take on the world.

 If you’re traveling by plane, experts suggest wearing a jacket at the airport and on the plane to regulate your temperature; after all, even if you’re flying during the dog days of summer, planes can be notoriously cold.
 So, don’t fret if you find yourself feeling warm at 35,000 feet, as you can take off your jacket and use it as a pillow.

 To save money on expensive bottled water at the airport, pack empty water bottles in your carry-on luggage and fill them at a water fountain once you pass security.
+You can make travel arrangements (تذاكر طيران) online or via phone.
 Additionally, since you’re on vacation, you probably don’t want to eat what you could easily find at or near home.
 With that in mind, once you arrive at your destination, avoid chain restaurants to experience some more local flavor.

 Instead, ask the hotel or cruise line staff where the locals like to go for meals, coffee and/or clothing and head there.
 In the end, you’ll look back fondly on memories spent at a mom and pop restaurant versus throwing back your usual cheeseburger and fries at a national chain.